-ConocoPhillips significantly strengthened its balance sheet by reducing total debt 28% to $16.1B while maintaining strong cash position, though net income declined 13.6% and the company reduced workforce by 16%.
+ConocoPhillips significantly reduced debt burden by 28% while maintaining strong cash position, though net income declined and workforce was reduced by 16%.

 Debt reduced 28% — deleveraging strengthens balance sheet and reduces financial risk.